 Let them know that though you can’t afford to invite everyone to the reception, you’d love to have them at the ceremony to share and witness what is, in truth, the most significant part of the day.

 In days gone by, an invitation to the ceremony implied an invitation to the reception, but back then couples probably weren’t paying upwards of $100-a-head for the reception, as weddings were generally relatively informal gatherings, usually held at a home or church hall where the cost was significantly lower.

 And, frankly, there’s no getting around the fact that someone invited to the ceremony who isn’t invited to the reception is probably going to be a little hurt, whether they say so or not.
-The only way to mollify that hurt somewhat is to be honest and explain that while you’d love to have them at the reception, you simply cannot afford it
+The only way to help avoid awkwardness to be honest and explain that while you’d love to have them at the reception, you simply cannot afford it

 Of course, that’s assuming your budget is the reason you can’t have them at the reception.
 For those guests you simply do not want at your reception, well, there’s really no way to explain that without discomfort on both sides, so you’re probably best not inviting those people to either the ceremony or the reception!

-If it’s work colleagues you’re wondering about, some people simply hold a post-wedding bash just for colleagues when they’re back at work.
+If it’s work colleagues you’re wondering about, some people simply hold a post-wedding bash just for colleagues!